Rishiithaa/Rishiithaa/README.md

 # Hi, I'm Rishitha 👋

+# 💻Welcome to my Github Universe!

 **Data Analyst** — I turn messy operational data into decisions teams can act on.
 I work mostly in **SQL and Python**, with a focus on **healthcare and clinical analytics**.

 🎓 M.S.
 Data Science & Engineering, Florida Atlantic University · Delray Beach, FL
 🔎 Open to Data Analyst / Analytics Engineer roles.
+🛠️ Focused on learning and improving
+📊 Turning data into decisions
+👾 I speak SQL, Python, Excel and Power BI

 ---